run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 Projects and departments can have a share in the unused resources of any node pool, beyond their quota of resources.
 We name these resources as over quota resources.
 The admin configures the over-quota parameters per node pool for each project and department.

-#### Over quota priority
+#### Over quota weight

-Projects can receive a share of the cluster/node pool unused resources when the over-quota priority setting is enabled, the part each Project receives depends on its over-quota priority value, and the total weights of all other projects’ over-quota priorities.
-The admin configures the over-quota priority parameters per node pool for each project and department.
+Projects can receive a share of the cluster/node pool unused resources when the over-quota weight setting is enabled, the part each Project receives depends on its over-quota weight value, and the total weights of all other projects’ over-quota priorities.
+The admin configures the over-quota weight parameters per node pool for each project and department.

 #### Fairshare and fairshare balancing